prokarius/Reverse-Engineering-Workshop-Sprout-2018-/lessons/2_functions/lessonplan.md

 jmp     short loc_4007AF
 ```

-Which print out `YOU ARE NOT THE ADMIN!` and quits the program.
+Which prints out `YOU ARE NOT THE ADMIN!` and quits the program.
 (Notice that the
 code at memory location `loc4007AF` leads to the end of the main function.
 Clearly,
 we would need to jump to the location `loc_400746`.
 Hence we want the result of the
 `_strcmp` function to be 0.
+That is, we want the two strings we input in the
+function `_strcmp` to contain the same bunch of `char`s in the same order.

 Notice that we are comparing the values in memory location `[rbp+s1]` and `[rbp+s2]`.
 Wait a minute, we scanned in a string into the memory location `[rbp+s1]` and at the